Leafwing-Studios/fop-rules/docs/character-options/classes/elementalist.md

 </div>

 You may select 3 spells of your choice at level 1, and learn more spells at levels 4, 7, 8, 12, 16 and 19.
 The spells for Elementalist are listed at the end of the class description.
 You may only select spells that are associated with elements in your pairing(s), and you must always know at least one spell from each of the elements in your pairings.

+## Detonation

+At level 1, your elemental energy builds up, exploding in a powerful burst when it overwhelms you.

+Whenever you reach 7 exposure in an element, you Detonate.
+All other creatures within a 2 tile radius suffer an intense effect, corresponding to the element of your exposure and listed in the Pairings section below.
+Then, roll 1d8 - 1d8.
+Set your exposure associated with that element to that result, treating negative values as exposure in the opposite element.
+This can cause you to immediately Detonate again.

+Detonating counts as a multi-target power for the purpose of effects such as the _imbued thaumaturgy_ affix.

+When you Detonate, you may use the Channel Energy reaction to attempt to control the explosion's intense energy as it rips through your body.
+If you do not, make a Focus (Arcana) skill check.
+Gain 4 stacks of exhaustion, reduced by 1 for every 5 points of your skill check result.

+When you gain your second pairing of elements at level 7, each pair of elements detonates independently (possibly on the same turn), with no effect on the other stack of exposure.
+When this happens, you may choose which order the Detonation resolves in.

+## Unbridled Energy

+At level 1, elemental energy begins to leak out of you as you struggle to control its energy.
+At the end of each of your turns while your exposure to an element is 4, 5 or 6, and you did not Detonate this turn, cast a spell of your choice that belongs to that element.
+This does not cost essence or an action, or change your exposure.
+When you gain access to your second pairing, if your exposure to two separate elements is 4, 5 or 6, you may choose to cast a spell that belongs to either element.

 ## Duality